zeroc-ice/ice/cpp/install/bcc/doc/README.txt

 customers who wish to use Ice in proprietary products.
 Please contact sales@zeroc.com for more information on licensing Ice.

-This file describes how to setup Visual Studio 6.0 for Ice, and provides instructions for building and running the sample programs.
+This file describes how to setup C++Builder 2006 for Ice, and provides instructions for building and running the sample programs.

 See doc/README.html for information on the documentation included with